salesforce/apollo/README.md

 The Apollo project aims for a distributed ledger platform based on a sea of DAG nodes.
 As such, this project combines several interesting technologies.
 The underlying membership of Apollo is managed by the Fireflies secure communication layer.
 The consensus layer is supplied by Avalanche, a **GREEN** - i.e. non POW - and quiescent consensus protocol.
 An IPFS-esque DAG based DHT is provided in addition to DAG ledger state.

 ## Requirements
-Apollo requires the JDK 15+.
+Apollo requires the JDK 16+.

 Apollo also requires [Maven](https://maven.apache.org/) 3.6.3 and above.

 ## Protocols
-* Compact, self contained Crypto and Utility module - Self describing Digests,Signatures - self certifying, to boot
+* Compact, self contained Crypto and Utility module - Self certifying, self describing Digests, Signatures and Identifiers
 * Stereotomy - Decentralized Identifier based foundation, based on [Key Event Receipt Protocol](https://github.com/decentralized-identity/keri) (KERI).
-Self certifying identifiers, etc.
 * MTLS network communication - Local communication simulation supported for trivial multiprocess simulation testing
 * Group based protocol routing - multiple protocol instances per process
 * [Fireflies](https://ymsir.com/papers/fireflies-tocs.pdf) - byzantine tolerant secure membership and communications